 Roam Research is an application that allows you to take notes individually and collaboratively.
-As the founder says, it uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.
+The application uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.

-Conor White-Sullivan, the founder of Roam, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.
-Many other founders got inspired by his approach and created their own way of linking information.
+Conor White-Sullivan, the founder of Roam Research, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.

-However, if you like Roam’s philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.
+However, if you like Roam Research's philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.

 In this guide I will introduce Scrintal by comparing it with Roam Research side-by-side and showing the pros and cons of each.
 Hopefully it will allow you to decide which personal knowledge management system will work best for you (or it may indicate that the two tools are great companions that work well together for different stages in the ideation and writing process).

 Roam Research is an application that allows you to take notes individually and collaboratively.
-As the founder says, it uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.
+The application uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.

-Conor White-Sullivan, the founder of Roam, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.
-Many other founders got inspired by his approach and created their own way of linking information.
+Conor White-Sullivan, the founder of Roam Research, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.

-However, if you like Roam’s philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.
+However, if you like Roam Research's philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.

 In this guide I will introduce Scrintal by comparing it with Roam Research side-by-side and showing the pros and cons of each.
 Hopefully it will allow you to decide which personal knowledge management system will work best for you (or it may indicate that the two tools are great companions that work well together for different stages in the ideation and writing process).

 Roam Research is an application that allows you to take notes individually and collaboratively.
-As the founder says, it uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.
+The application uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.

-Conor White-Sullivan, the founder of Roam, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.
-Many other founders got inspired by his approach and created their own way of linking information.
+Conor White-Sullivan, the founder of Roam Research, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.

-However, if you like Roam’s philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.
+However, if you like Roam Research's philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.

 In this guide I will introduce Scrintal by comparing it with Roam Research side-by-side and showing the pros and cons of each.
 Hopefully it will allow you to decide which personal knowledge management system will work best for you (or it may indicate that the two tools are great companions that work well together for different stages in the ideation and writing process).

 Roam Research is an application that allows you to take notes individually and collaboratively.
-As the founder says, it uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.
+The application uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.

-Conor White-Sullivan, the founder of Roam, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.
-Many other founders got inspired by his approach and created their own way of linking information.
+Conor White-Sullivan, the founder of Roam Research, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.

-However, if you like Roam’s philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.
+However, if you like Roam Research's philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.

 In this guide I will introduce Scrintal by comparing it with Roam Research side-by-side and showing the pros and cons of each.
 Hopefully it will allow you to decide which personal knowledge management system will work best for you (or it may indicate that the two tools are great companions that work well together for different stages in the ideation and writing process).

 Roam Research is an application that allows you to take notes individually and collaboratively.
-As the founder says, it uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.
+The application uses networked thinking and a graphical database to enable communication between “your past and future self” without losing coherence.

-Conor White-Sullivan, the founder of Roam, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.
-Many other founders got inspired by his approach and created their own way of linking information.
+Conor White-Sullivan, the founder of Roam Research, has opened up a whole new way of thinking by introducing backlinks for which he deserves a lot of credit.

-However, if you like Roam’s philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.
+However, if you like Roam Research's philosophy of bidirectional thinking but need a more visually representative tool, there are other options that allow you to see a whole map of your connections as well as the contents of your notes for a more holistic and inspiration-driving perspective.

 In this guide I will introduce Scrintal by comparing it with Roam Research side-by-side and showing the pros and cons of each.
 Hopefully it will allow you to decide which personal knowledge management system will work best for you (or it may indicate that the two tools are great companions that work well together for different stages in the ideation and writing process).